AT A GLANCE: QUICK RATINGS

 It’s equally at home on the handlebars of an ELITE cyclist looking for the ultimate in performance monitoring with advanced training status feedback, power metering as it is with a TOURING cyclist demanding excellent mapping capabilities.

-However as implied in the introduction – for many cyclists the Edge 820 is a cheaper alternative – also featuring advanced fitness monitoring and GPS route planning / mapping.
+However, as implied in the introduction – for many cyclists the 820 is a cheaper alternative – also featuring advanced fitness monitoring and GPS route planning / mapping.

-Technically, there are a couple of standout new features, NOT found on the Edge 820
+Technically, there are a couple of standout new features, NOT found on the 820 or 1000.

-- Improved Battery Life – the Edge 820 has a Garmin stated battery life of 15 hours in regular GPS mode, the Edge 1030 extends that by 33% to a solid 20 hours.
+- Improved Battery Life – the Edge 820 and 1000 have a Garmin stated battery life of 15 hours in regular GPS mode, the Edge 1030 extends that by 33% to a solid 20 hours.

 Training Status Advisor

-Training too hard can be just as negative for an athlete as training too little.
-Unless an athlete has access to a top performance coach it’s hard to know whether your cummulative training load is yielding productive results.
+Unless an athlete has access to a top coach, it’s hard to know whether your cumulative training load is yielding productive results.

 Power Metering – get ahead with a Power Meter